ValoCookie/osu-Requests/README.md

 ### Microsoft Store

-**Coming soon**

-The Microsoft Store version is currently in certification.

-Once it is approved, the Store version will become the recommended download.
+The Microsoft Store release has passed certification and is being published.
+Once it appears in the Store, it will be the recommended install method.

 ### GitHub build

-The latest `.exe` can still be used.
+The latest `.exe` can still be used for testing when provided.

-Just keep in mind that the current GitHub build is unsigned, so Windows may treat it as an unknown application.
+Just keep in mind that a GitHub build may be unsigned, so Windows may treat it as an unknown application.

 ---